andrew-chon/FitBoard/README.md

 # FitBoard

-Socail media app that allows groups of friends compete and keep each other motivated  in their fitness journey.
+Social media app that allows groups of friends compete and keep each other motivated  in their fitness journey.

 ## Code style